Life As a Medical Equipment Repairer

 - Repair Technician

-There were about 47,100 jobs for Medical Equipment Repairer in 2016 (in the United States).
+In the United States, there were 47,100 jobs for Medical Equipment Repairer in 2016.
 New jobs are being produced at a rate of 4.2% which is below the national average.
 The Bureau of Labor Statistics predicts 2,000 new jobs for Medical Equipment Repairer by 2026.
-The BLS estimates 4,300 yearly job openings in this field.
+There will be an estimated 4,300 positions for Medical Equipment Repairer per year.

 The states with the most job growth for Medical Equipment Repairer are Arizona, Texas, and Hawaii.
 Watch out if you plan on working in Mississippi, West Virginia, or Vermont.
 These states have the worst job growth for this type of profession.